bellbu/total-project/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.group.library-app' is invalid and this project uses 'com.group.libraryapp' instead.
+* The original package name 'com.group.library-app' is invalid and this project uses 'com.group.totalproject' instead.

 # Getting Started